anatawa12/AvatarOptimizer/.docs/content/docs/developers/asset-description/index.en.md

 ## Why Asset Description is needed

-Asset Description is a file that provides information about your assets to Avatar Optimizer.\
-Avatar Optimizer uses those information to not excessively optimize user's avatar.
+Avatar Optimizer uses information from Asset Description to not excessively optimize user's avatar.

 Current Asset Description can provide the following information:

+- `Meaningless Components`\
-- Meaningless Components: Components that should be ignored by Avatar Optimizer.
+  Components that should be ignored by Avatar Optimizer.
-- Parameters Read By External Tools: Parameters that can be read by external tools, especially for OSC Tools.
+- `Parameters Read By External Tools`\
+  Parameters that can be read by external tools, especially for OSC Tools.
-- Parameters Changed By External Tools: Parameters that can be changed by external tools, especially for OSC Tools.
+- `Parameters Changed By External Tools`
+  Parameters that can be changed by external tools, especially for OSC Tools.

-We will discuss why Asset Description is needed for each information below.
+We will describe why Asset Description is needed for each information below.

 ### Meaningless Components {#why-meaningless-components}